ffroliva/mimecast-frontend/README.md

 ## Stringboot Webflux for the datastreaming

 Spring framework has a streaming API called webflux.
-It was used produce expected data flow in the `FileSearchController.java`
+It was used in the `FileSearchController.java` to produce the expected data flow.

 ```java
 @Slf4j